This blog may contain affiliate links. Read our disclosure policy for more info.

 The beach breaks here are surfable at all tides, depending on which part of the beach you’re at.
 The popular spot in front of the parking lot works best at mid to high tide, the river mouth at low tide, and the point after mid-tide.

 If you’re in this area and want to learn to surf or improve your skills, a two-hour lesson with a coach is a great option.
 A board rental and rash guard are included with this lesson.
-Their lessons are done in small groups, with a maximum of two surfers per instructor.
+Their lessons are done in small groups, with a maximum of two surfers per instructor and they cost $65 USD.

 8. Playa Hermosa, Uvita